rmelocot/Arrays-vs-Linked-Lists-C-Implementation-/README.md

 (Exact output depends on test cases and operations performed.)

 ## What I Learned
-- Key differences between arrays and linked lists:
+- The main differences between arrays and linked lists
-- Arrays provide fast indexed access but require shifting elements
-- Linked lists allow efficient insertion/removal but require traversal
+- Arrays are faster for direct access, while linked lists are better for insertions and deletions
-- How memory allocation patterns differ between the two structures
+- How memory usage differs between the two structures
-- How to implement a linked list from scratch using pointers (via an abstracted memory system)
+- How to build a linked list using pointers
-- How to design consistent APIs across different data structures
+- How to create consistent APIs for different data structures
-- Building and linking multiple shared libraries in C
-- Using instrumentation to analyze performance behavior beyond Big-O theory

 ## Challenges & Notes
-- Managing memory correctly using the custom mem library required careful tracking of allocations and frees
+- Managing memory correctly with the custom memory library
-- Debugging linked list pointer logic (especially append and truncate operations) was error-prone
+- Debugging pointer logic in the linked list implementation
-- Ensuring both implementations followed the exact same interface for fair comparison
+- Keeping both implementations consistent for accurate comparison
-- Understanding how low-level memory operations translate into performance differences
+- Understanding how low-level memory operations affect performance

 ## Academic Context